Priority and adapted rooms for students with a disability or medical condition.

 Please do contact us, if you have any questions or queries.

 If you need a specific type of accommodation due to your access needs, such as a self-contained studio or accessible study bedroom, the University may consider adjusting the cost of your room.
-This calculation will be based on the average cost of a standard room in the same halls of residence (in 2017/18, this is £152 per week).
+For further information please contact the Student Wellbeing team by email: firstname.lastname@example.org

 If your support needs are more complex and involve carer support you may require a social services assessment.
 If you are in receipt of DLA (Disability Living allowance) or PIP (Personal Independence Payment) it is possible this will continue while you are a student and you may be able to claim Universal Credit.
-Our Student Support Service can provide advice and guidance with this: email@example.com
+Our Student Wellbeing team can provide advice and guidance with this: email@example.com

 Fridge for medication